 - Preventive cancer screenings, including colonoscopies and mammograms

 - Screenings for obesity and diabetes

 - Sexually transmitted infection screenings

 Talk to your doctor about which screenings are appropriate for you.
 In many cases, your health insurance may cover the cost of preventive health services, including recommended screenings, vaccinations and counseling for various health conditions.

 Do you have questions about which preventive health screenings are best for you?
-Use our Find a Doctor tool to search for a provider and schedule an appointment to discuss preventive care.
+Use our Find a Doctor tool to search for a provider near you and schedule an appointment to discuss preventive care.